j-ulrich/QtPromise/README.md

 - Supports signals & slots
 - Supports `QNetworkReply`
 - [Semantic versioning](http://semver.org/)
-> **Important Note:** The library currently does **not** provide binary compatibility between versions.
+> **Important note:** The library currently does **not** provide binary compatibility between versions.
 Only source compatibility is guaranteed between minor and patch versions.

 <a name="example"></a>